Mhamad-Raad/final-capstone-backend/README.md

 ## 🚀 Live Preview <a name="live-demo"></a>
 > _Check out our live site to see our app in action!
 Click the link below to visit the site and try it out for yourself_

-  &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://capstone-backend-gz9j.onrender.com/">
+  &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://remarkable-buttercream-3be0d2.netlify.app/">
     <img alt="live link" width="130px"  height="35px" src="https://img.shields.io/badge/Active-168363?style=for-the-badge&logo=render&logoColor=white" />
   </a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔍 API Endpoints <a name="api-endpoints"></a>
 > _For developers who want to work with our app's data, we offer a set of API endpoints that you can use and integrate into your own project.
-See the link below_
+Visit the link below as an example.
+To get all endpoints, see the documentation below_

  &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://capstone-backend-gz9j.onrender.com/api/v1/trips">
     <img alt="endpoints" width="170px"  height="35px" src="https://img.shields.io/badge/resources-F37626?style=for-the-badge&logo=JSON%20web%20tokens&logoColor=white" />